awsdocs/aws-doc-sdk-examples/go/iam/README.md

 - _USER-NAME_ is the name of a user.

 The unit test mocks the IAM service client and the `UpdateAccessKey` function.

+### UpdateServerCert/UpdateServerCert.go

+This example renames an IAM server certificate.

+`go run UpdateServerCert.go -c CERT-NAME -n NEW-NAME`

+- _CERT-NAME_ is the original name of the server certificate.
+- _NEW-NAME_ is the new name of the server certificate.

+The unit test mocks the IAM service client and the `UpdateServerCertificate` function.

 ### UpdateUser/UpdateUser.go